sburtner/mat259_w19/assignment2.md

 ## Concept description

-Create a network where nodes represent subjects and titles of maps and edges represent whether the subjects are in the same collection.
-If there is time, I would also like to make the size of the nodes correspond to the number of checkouts (by subject and by title.)
+Create a network where nodes represent subjects of maps and edges represent whether the subjects are in the same collection.
+The size of the nodes correspond to the number of titles in that subject.
+While I have used the shared attributed of `collectionCode` for this visualization, you could use something like `deweyClass` as well.

 ## MySQL queries

-### Query \#1
+### Query

 ```sql
 SELECT `subject`, COUNT(title.title) AS numberOfTitlesInSubject, collectionCode.collectionCode#,